 Recommendations for Biblical Counselors – 2022

 Counseling at Vintage Church takes several forms—much of the informal counsel people receive at Vintage occurs in the context of Community Groups, or with one of our pastors.
-For formal counseling, and especially therapeutic counseling, we have several licensed counselors in the Raleigh/Durham area that are available as additional, trusted resources.
+For formal counseling, and especially therapeutic counseling, we have several recommendations for licensed biblical counselors in the Raleigh/Durham area that are available as additional, trusted resources.

 Please note – you are responsible for all fees charged by the counselor.
 If you are not able to pay those fees, please contact the Vintage pastor you’ve been meeting with (if applicable), or Jordan Penley at firstname.lastname@example.org, or the church office at (919) 829-7087, to see if financial assistance is available.